wwwg/wasmdec/README.md

 # wasmdec
 wasmdec is a program that converts WebAssembly binaries to pseudo-C code.

-# Building
-To build, run `make binaryen && make`.
-If the executable fails to locate `libbinaryen.so`, move / copy `src/binaryen/lib/libbinaryen.so` to `/usr/lib64`.

 # Example
 wasmdec will translate this WebAssembly binary:
 ```